vishalharkal15/etsi-watchdog/CONTRIBUTING.md

-# Contributing to ETNA
+# Contributing to Watchdog

-We welcome contributions to make ETNA better!
+We welcome contributions to make Watchdog better!
 Before you start, please take a moment to review the guidelines below.

 ## Steps to Contribute